Ricks-Lab/benchMT/README.md

  All WUs in the WU_test directory will be used in the creation of jobs to be run, unless the *--std_signals* option is used, in which case, WUs in the WU_std_signal will be used.
-The APPS_GPU and APPS_CPU can have more apps than are specified to run in the BenchCFG file, but must contain apps specified in BenchCFG.
+The APPS_GPU and APPS_CPU directories can have more apps than are specified to run in the BenchCFG file, but must contain apps specified in BenchCFG.
 The APPS_REF directory must contain a single CPU reference app with a file prefix of "ref-cpu.".
 The stock CPU app is suggested, as this is only used to test integrity of the results.
 Elapsed time analysis is expected to be limited to apps/arg combinations specified in BenchCFG.
 The generation of reference results can be skipped with the *--no_ref* option or forced with the *--force_ref* option.

  The results will be stored in a unique subdir of the testData directory.
-There is an overall run log txt file, a psv file useful for importing into an analytics tools, and the .sah and stderr files for each job run.
+There is an overall run log txt file, a psv file useful for importing into an analytics tools, and the sah and stderr files for each job run.
 A run name can be specified with the *--run_name* commane line option.
 This name will be included in the name of the testData subdirectory for the current run.